lidofinance/docs/docs/guides/easy-track-guide.md

 - [LEGO guide to Easy Track](#lego-guide-to-easy-track)
 - [Rewards Committee guide to Easy Track](#rewards-committee-guide-to-easy-track)
 ## Node Operators guide to Easy Track

-There are several features of staking limit related Easy Track motions to keep in mind before starting one:
+Before starting an Easy Track motion to increase staking limits, there are several key features to keep in mind:

-1. **A node operator can only increase staking limits for themselves.** Before starting a motion, please make sure you have access to the address associated with the right node operator in the Lido Node Operators Registry.
-The correct address can be looked up in the Aragon UI ([goerli-prater testnet](https://testnet.testnet.fi/#/lido-testnet-prater/0x9d4af1ee19dad8857db3a45b0374c81c8a1c6320/), [mainnet](https://mainnet.lido.fi/#/lido-dao/0x55032650b14df07b85bf18a3a3ec8e0af2e028d5/)).
+1. **Node operators can only increase staking limits for themselves.** Before initiating a motion, ensure that you have access to the address associated with the correct node operator in the Lido Node Operators Registry.
+You can find the correct address in the Aragon UI ([goerli-prater testnet](https://testnet.testnet.fi/#/lido-testnet-prater/0x9d4af1ee19dad8857db3a45b0374c81c8a1c6320/), [mainnet](https://mainnet.lido.fi/#/lido-dao/0x55032650b14df07b85bf18a3a3ec8e0af2e028d5/)).
-3. **Single motion can only address staking limit of a single node operator.** Increasing limits for several node operators in one motion isn't supported.
+2. **A single motion can only address the staking limit of a single node operator.** It is not possible to increase limits for multiple node operators in one motion.
-3. **Total amount of node operator's signing keys must be greater than or equal to the new staking limit.** Make sure you have submitted enough valid signing keys before starting a motion.
+3. **The total amount of a node operator's signing keys must be greater than or equal to the new staking limit.** Make sure you have submitted enough valid signing keys before starting a motion.

 ### Conducting an Easy Track motion

-To start a staking limit Easy Track motion, proceed to Easy Track UI ([goerli-prater testnet](https://easytrack.testnet.fi/), [mainnet](https://easytrack.lido.fi/)).
+To initiate a staking limit Easy Track motion, follow these steps:

+1. Proceed to the Easy Track UI ([goerli-prater testnet](https://easytrack.testnet.fi/), [mainnet](https://easytrack.lido.fi/))
-Connect your wallet using the 'Connect wallet' button top right.
+2. Connect your wallet using the 'Connect wallet' button in the top right corner.
 Please use the address specified as your reward address in the Node Operators Registry.
-In the header menu click 'Start motion' button.
-You will see the motion creation interface.
-Motion type you are looking for is 'Increase node operator staking limit'.
+3. In the header menu click 'Start motion' button.
+You will be directed to the motion creation interface.
+Look for the motion type 'Increase node operator staking limit'.
-Fill in the form (all fields are required).
-Your node operator ID can be looked up in the Aragon UI ([goerli-prater testnet](https://testnet.testnet.fi/#/lido-testnet-prater/0x9d4af1ee19dad8857db3a45b0374c81c8a1c6320/), [mainnet](https://mainnet.lido.fi/#/lido-dao/0x55032650b14df07b85bf18a3a3ec8e0af2e028d5/)) – it is the number you can see to the left from your node operator name.
+4. Fill in all fields in the form.
+Your node operator ID can be found in the Aragon UI ([goerli-prater testnet](https://testnet.testnet.fi/#/lido-testnet-prater/0x9d4af1ee19dad8857db3a45b0374c81c8a1c6320/), [mainnet](https://mainnet.lido.fi/#/lido-dao/0x55032650b14df07b85bf18a3a3ec8e0af2e028d5/)) – It is the number displayed to the left of your node operator name.
-Fill the desired staking limit value in the 'New limit' field.
-Press 'Submit' button below the form and sign the transaction (gas costs apply).
+5. Enter the desired staking limit value in the 'New limit' field, press the 'Submit' button below the form and sign the transaction (gas costs apply).

 As soon as transaction is confirmed, the motion has been started and you can see it on the 'Active motions' page of Easy Track UI.
 Notifications will be sent out to let the DAO know about the motion.
 From this moment on, the LDO token holders will have 72 hours to submit their objections if they have any.
 Please note the motion duration may be different for testnet deployment.
 ### Possible motion outcomes
 A motion can have three possible outcomes: